ten3roberts/ivy/README.md

 the engine.

 ## Features
+  - ECS driven architecture
   - PBR rendering and post processing
   - Rendergraph abstractions for fine tuned render results
   - Collision detection and integrated physics engine
-  - ECS driven architecture
   - Deferred dynamic events using observer pattern
-  - Ray casting for arbitrary convex shapes
-  - Async asset management system
+  - Async asset management and resource system
+  - Editor
+  - Asset Editor
-  - Input system with composeable vector generation
+  - Input system with composable vector generation
   - UI system with configurable widget and positioning system
   - ...
 And more